GSA-TTS/identity-handbook/_articles/team-roles.md

 - Attends agile ceremonies (daily standup, backlog refinement, planning, retros)
 - Look for ways the team can work more efficiently, save cost, and brings that up in a helpful way.
 - Demos work at Demo day
-- Attends team-wide meetings like login.gov all-hands
+- Attends team-wide meetings like Login.gov all-hands
 - Generally working during “core hours” (roughly 12-4 EST)
 - Understand the team’s goals and help the team work towards them
 - Help the team plan for future sprints